 Suppose you want to take an insurance policy for your vehicle.
 In that case, it is pivotal to know what it covers—one significant thing to understand is what defines collision and comprehensive coverage.
 Research shows that many people find the two similar, hence making a pick they never intended.

 For the collision coverage, the insurance company is liable to pay for the damages or injury an accident brings about.
+You can check out Toronto’s cheapest auto insurance here.
 This is after a collision with another vehicle or objects such as trees and buildings.
 The other condition is that you must be the one at fault for there to be compensation.

 On the other hand, comprehensive policies entail protection against theft and damages as a result of incidents rather than road accidents.
 The risks covered include fire, theft, natural calamities such as floods, and a tree fall.